danbang/article-DA-5HT-perceptual-decision/README.md

 The paths in these scripts require altering the directory variable ‘repoBase’ to point to your local version of the repository.

-This data/code is being released with a permissive open-source license.
+This code is being released with a permissive open-source license.
 You should feel free to use or adapt the code as long as you follow the terms of the license.
-If you make use of the data/code, we would appreciate that you cite the paper.
+If you make use of the code, we would appreciate that you cite the paper.